 New York City in the 1970s produced Jewish kids ducking Judaic restraints in favor of Saturday night fevers at Studio 54, Danceteria, and other dance meccas with alcohol, coke-induced frenzies.
 However, by the end of the frenetic decade, many former yeshiva girls and boys circumnavigated back to a consideration of religion, marriage and morals.
 Some tried Jewish Buddhism or Jesus while others returned to Judaic traditions.

 Shira Dicker was one of those who was rebellious against Judaic conventions which in her case were guided by her rabbi father.
 Then, one day on the side of Mount Sinai she met God.
-Now, nearly forty years later, Dicker, 52, is remaking Jewish tradition with her experiences from the dance floor.
+Nearly forty years later in 2013, Dicker, 52, remade Jewish tradition with her experiences from the dance floor.
 She believes that the artistic themes of the Seventies rebellions were flamboyant representatives of the creative tradition of New York Jews.To display her faith model style with ‘70’s flairs, she threw herself a spiced up bat mitzvah dance party during the midnight hours at The JCC’s Shavuot festival.
 She recapped her religious tribulations and Jewish return in a medley of song and comedy titled The Rabbi's Girls Present: Songs of Religion and Rebellion.
 She wooed the audience with donated tequila and DJ REL’s music.

 The ‘70’s girl says that The Rabbi's Girls was also a sermon "about the mixed messages” she got from growing up with a rabbi father who mixed conservative and feminist messages at home “in the era of sex drugs and rock and roll."